How to choose a rain jacket for hiking escapades in wet conditions

 A Gore-Tex membrane sandwiched between the lining and face fabric (Image credit: Gore)

-Durable water repellent treatments are another vital component to look for when buying a waterproof jacket for hiking.
+Durable water repellent (DWR) treatments are another vital component to look for when buying a waterproof jacket for hiking.
 These factory-applied treatments cause water to bead up on the surface of the fabric instead of saturating it, which provides both a “first line of defence” that bolsters the membrane’s ability to keep you dry and prevents the “wetting out” (i.e. saturation) that hampers breathability.
-For more on this, check out our guide What is DWR?
+This treatment eventually wears off but it can be reapplied in the wash cycle with products like Nikwax.

 A person in a waterproof jacket looking out to the horizon